klockwork3/1800_202430_DTC01/README.md

 ---

 ## Contributors
-- Jossie - cst student at bcit, i like marshmallows
+- Jossie - CST student at BCIT, I like marshmallows
 - Roger Vanderheyden - Fun Fact: My elbows and thumbs are extra bendy
 - Hi, name is Steve.
 I can't wait to get a good mark on this project.
 ---